oboguev/LJExport/README.md

 When executed in Wet Run mode, `MainStylesToLocal` will additionally patch HTML files to redirect style links within HTML files from remote server to a locally archived copy of style resources.

 Change to HTML files from remote to local styles performed by `MainStylesToLocal` can be reverted with `MainStylesRevertToRemote` which undoes the changes done by `MainStylesToLocal` in HTML files and restores remote links to style resources in HTML files.
-Downloaded style resources are left intact.
+Downloaded style resources are left intact, i.e. relocated and ready for reapplication of `MainStylesToLocal`.

 ----